SRTLab/srt-cookbook/docs/how-to-articles/how-to-simulate-networks-with-netem.md

 }
 ```

-The wrapper has an optional parameter that outputs a json file with the timestamps of when the conditions were applied, in case it wants to be used for later analysis.
+The wrapper has an optional parameter that outputs a json file with the timestamps of when the conditions were applied.
+It can be useful in case the time of changing the network impairments is required for further analysis.

 ## Further Reading

 These were just some basic examples to get started.
 TC & NetEm allow complex simulations and more information can be found in the documents listed below:

-- [Emulating WAN with NETEM II: Packet Loss, Duplication, Reordering, and Corruption](http://ce.sc.edu/cyberinfra/workshops/Material/NTP/Lab%204.pdf) (PDF by Universit of South Carolina)
+- [Emulating WAN with NETEM II: Packet Loss, Duplication, Reordering, and Corruption](http://ce.sc.edu/cyberinfra/workshops/Material/NTP/Lab%204.pdf) (PDF by University of South Carolina)

 - [Traffic Control Manual](https://www.cs.unm.edu/~crandall/netsfall13/TCtutorial.pdf) (PDF by University of New Mexico)